 Why some products are sold for Accredited Investor only

 There are generally three types of investors in the market:

 - Retail Investors

 - Accredited Investors

 - Institutional Investors

 The term originates from the English word ‘accredited’ which literally means someone who has been given special authority or sanction if they meet certain recognized standards.
-Accredited investors are most popular for purchasing securities which are not “regulated”.
+Accredited investors are most popular for purchasing securities that are not “regulated”.

 - Accredited Investor investment products are superior because they are scarce, and for the high net worth people only.

 - You should not declare yourself as an accredited investor even if you qualify because you will be sold toxin products and you enjoy no regulation protection